ChiliamLi/Magister/hw5/src/hw5/ReadMe.txt

 addEdge: Adds an edge if it already doesn’t exist

-outNeighbor: outputs the list of neighbors a node has
+outNeighbor: Outputs a node's list of neighbors

 ---------------CLASS---------------------

-Tutor.java: Here is where we create our Json/ data for our tutors
+Tutor.java: Creates JSON data for tutors

 ---------------METHODS---------------------

 There are two public tutor constructors that create an instance of the tutor class

-getID: This gets the ID of the tutor
+getID: Gets the ID of the tutor

-getName: gets the name of the tutor
+getName: Gets the name of the tutor

-getGrade: gets the grade of the tutor
+getGrade: Gets the grade of the tutor

-getCourses: gets the courses the current tutor is able to teach
+getCourses: Gets the courses the current tutor is able to teach

 getRating: Gets the rating of the tutor

-getCapacity: this gets the capacity (number of students) the tutor is willing to take on
+getCapacity: Gets the capacity (number of students) the tutor is willing to take on

-createProficiency: creates a random proficiency level for each course
+createProficiency: Greates a random proficiency level for each course

-createProficientCourses: adds the courses the tutor is proficient in a list
+createProficientCourses: Adds the courses the tutor is proficient in a list

-initStudents: Initializes our student Json instance
+initStudents: Initializes our student JSON instance